utiasASRL/radar_topometric_localization/README.md

 ros2 launch foxglove_bridge foxglove_bridge_launch.xml port:=8765
 ```

 Then, either [in the browser](https://studio.foxglove.dev) or in the Foxglove Studio application, navigate to `Open Connection -> Foxglove WebSocket` and enter `ws://REMOTE_IP:8765`, where `REMOTE_IP` is the ping-able IP address of your remote machine.
 Afterwards, all remote machine ROS topics should be visualizable using the Foxglove interface (once a test is running).
+The browser will sometimes take a long time to load, so the application is generally recommended.
 Additional information about using Foxglove WebSocket can be found at https://github.com/foxglove/ros-foxglove-bridge/.

 ## Odometry (Teach) and Localization (Repeat)